-The Hotel Royal Hoi An - MGallery by Sofitel is situated along Hoi An’s Thu Bon River, which offers guests easy access to the city’s major points of interests.
-The 5-star luxury hotel boasts 360-degree views from its rooftop bar, the Deck Hoi An, which happens to be the highest in the city.
+The Hotel Royal Hoi An – MGallery by Sofitel is situated along Hoi An’s Thu Bon River, which offers guests easy access to the city’s major points of interest.
+The 5-star luxury hotel boasts 360-degree views from its rooftop bar, The Deck Hoi An, which happens to be the highest in the city.

 - stunning rooftop views

 - extra long beds available (+2 meters)